AresMUSH/aresmush/plugins/describe/help/en/descriptions.md

 `shortdesc <name>=<description>` - Sets your short desc.
 `shortdesc/edit <name>` - Grabs an existing short desc into your input buffer.

+> Note: Exits can have a short description also, which is used in place of the destination name when listing exits in a room.

 ## Outfits and Details